Thursday 20 February 2020

 Friday 25 January 2019

-Approval of a new Ambulatory Care Building in the $431 million Wagga Wagga Health Service Redevelopment has been granted by the NSW Department of Planning and Environment.
+Approval of a new Stage 3 building in the $431 million Wagga Wagga Health Service Redevelopment has been granted by the NSW Department of Planning and Environment.

 The new Ambulatory Care Building secured State Significant Development (SSD) consent on 18 December 2018 under the NSW Environment Planning and Assessment Act.